croedel/PiInfotainment/README.md

 ### YAML file
 Per default, all pictures within the `PIC_DIR` directory tree get included.
 For a more fine grain control of which files shall get included in a certain directory, you can create a "magic file" named `.INFOTAINMENT.yaml` within a directory.

 This YAML formatted file contains an `exclude` and and `include` section.
-Both can contain list of filenames or wildcard patterns (see https://docs.python.org/3/library/fnmatch.html).
+Both can contain list of filenames or wildcard patterns.
+It supports UNIX shell-style wildcards (e.g. `*` and `?`) (see https://docs.python.org/3/library/fnmatch.html).

 Using this, you can e.g.
 - exclude all images in a certain directory